nmaupu/flux-checkver/README.md

 # What is flux-checkver ?

-flux-checkver checks for new image versions deployed with Weave Flux on a Kubernetes cluster and expose it as prometheus metrics.
+flux-checkver checks for new image versions deployed with Weave Flux on a Kubernetes cluster and expose everything as prometheus metrics.